Level/abstract-leveldown/UPGRADING.md

 The `next()` method no longer returns `this` (when a callback is provided).

-### Chained batch can be closed
+### 4. Chained batch can be closed

 Chained batch has a new method `close()` which is an idempotent operation and automatically called after `write()` (for backwards compatibility) or on `db.close()`.
 This to ensure batches can't be used after closing and reopening a db.
 If a `write()` is in progress, closing will wait for that.
 If `write()` is never called then `close()` must be.

 These changes could be breaking for an implementation that has (at its own risk) overridden the public `write()` method.
 In addition, the error message `write() already called on this batch` has been replaced with `Batch is not open`.

-### Semi-private properties have been made private
+### 5. Semi-private properties have been made private

-The following properties and methods can no longer be accessed, as they've been replaced with internal [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol):
+The following properties and methods can no longer be accessed, as they've been removed or replaced with internal [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol):

 - `AbstractIterator#_nexting`
 - `AbstractIterator#_ended`
 - `AbstractChainedBatch#_written`
 - `AbstractChainedBatch#_checkWritten()`
 - `AbstractChainedBatch#_operations`
+- `AbstractLevelDOWN#_setupIteratorOptions()`

-### Breaking changes to test suite
+### 6. Breaking changes to test suite

 - Options to skip tests have been removed in favor of `db.supports`
-- Support of `db.clear()` and `db.getMany()` is now mandatory
+- Support of `db.clear()` and `db.getMany()` is now mandatory.
+The default (slow) implementation of `_clear()` has been removed.
 - The `setUp` and `tearDown` functions have been removed from the test suite and `suite.common()`.
 - Added ability to access manifests via `testCommon.supports`, by lazily copying it from `testCommon.factory().supports`.
 This requires that the manifest does not change during the lifetime of a `db`.

 Lastly, it's recommended to revisit any custom tests of an implementation.
 In particular if those tests relied upon the previously loose state checking of `abstract-leveldown`.
 For example, making a `db.put()` call before `db.open()`.
 Such a test now has a different meaning.
-The previous meaning can typically be restored by wrapping tests with `db.once('open', ...)` logic.
+The previous meaning can typically be restored by wrapping tests with `db.once('open', ...)` or `await db.open()` logic.

 ## 7.0.0